Looking for a job can be frustrating, especially when you don’t have much experience in the workforce. But you don’t have to do it alone.

 - applying for jobs by helping you write a cover letter and résumé and to prepare for job interviews

-- what training and work experience placements may help you get the job you want.
+- training and work experience placements to help you get the job you want.

 Visit jobactive.gov.au to: